Six words that best describe CSO Ava: Organized, creative, curious, hard-working, honest, determined

 In addition to her tremendous success at organizing and implementing such a large event, Ava also gives back to the Chief Science Officers program in our region.
 She is a member of our CSO Leadership Council and assisted with the coordination of the CSO Leadership Training Institute this summer.
-At the institute, Ava co-facilitated multiple sessions to encourage her fellow CSOs to develop their own STEM Action Plans at their schools or in their communities.
+At the institute, Ava co-facilitated multiple sessions to encourage her fellow CSOs to develop their own STEM Action Plans at their schools or in their communities cheapest vacation rental cleaning in Oakland.
 Listening to Ava during these sessions, students were highly engaged and excited to determine what they could do to impact STEM attitudes in their schools this year.

 CSOs also attend Cabinet Meetings at local STEM businesses.
 This gives them the opportunity to interact with STEM professionals, learn more about various STEM careers, and share best practices with other CSOs.
 Ava has taken an active role in planning our fall Cabinet Meeting at a local nature center where CSOs will learn about environmental education, interact with U.S. Fish and Wildlife biologists, and complete water quality testing activities.
 The leadership skills that Ava has developed in the past couple of years will continue to serve her (and her fellow CSOs) well in the coming year.

-Finally, Ava is a member of the Great Lakes Bay Region STEM Steering Team and participates in regional meetings with the STEM Ecosystem, including business and education partners.
+Finally, Ava is a member of the Great Lakes Bay Region STEM Steering Team and participates in regional meetings with the STEM Ecosystem, including business and education partners click this over here now.
 Ava’s ability to network and collaborate with stakeholders from a wide variety of sectors is truly impressive for someone of any age, let alone a high school sophomore.

 For these reasons, I am truly honored to nominate Ava Nelson for the Girls Living STEM Award.”